PlusToolkit/PlusLib/CONTRIBUTING.md

-How to contribut to Plus:
+How to contribute to Plus:
 https://github.com/PlusToolkit/PlusBuild/blob/master/CONTRIBUTING.md